 While many restaurants serve this dish, several specialize in it, where you can find a wider choice for an even more amazing dive into traditional Japanese food.

-Teppanyaki is one of the less known (but still delicious) styles of Japanese cooking.
+Teppanyaki is a lesser-known (but still delicious) Japanese cooking style.
 Teppan means iron plate, and yaki means grilled.

 Teppanyaki is a term that encompasses a large variety of dishes, including okonomiyaki, yakisoba, and monjayaki.
 Still, it’s usually used to refer to a particular kind of preparation of western-influenced food.